 One month after the Trump administration’s abduction of Venezuelan President Nicolás Maduro, the contours of a new oil order are beginning to emerge.
 U.S. authorities continue to seize “shadow fleet” oil tankers—at least seven, so far—carrying sanctioned Venezuelan exports in a pressure campaign that began in the run-up to Operation Absolute Resolve.
 President Donald Trump… Continue reading How Trump’s Venezuela Play Is Testing a New Global Oil Order

 When regulators began discussing adjustments to the European Union’s Artificial Intelligence Act of 2024, mere months after its passage, it was a clear sign of the regulatory challenges in this sector.
-The comprehensive legislation was the first of its kind, and even seasoned regulators like the EU were struggling amid political and corporate pressure, unable to set realistic and effective measures to guide rapid advances in AI technology.
-For observers in the Gulf, these challenges were a warning sign of the urgent need to balance innovation with risk management. … Continue reading Why the Gulf States Share in the AI Governance Dilemma
+The comprehensive legislation was the first of its kind, and even seasoned regulators like the EU were struggling amid political and corporate pressure, unable to… Continue reading Why the Gulf States Share in the AI Governance Dilemma

 After a transformative few weeks that have seen its political map change drastically, Yemen is once again at a dangerous crossroads.
 The risk of escalation and renewed confrontation remains real, even as sustained efforts are being made to prevent such an outcome.
 Recent events have underscored just how narrow the margin for error has become,… Continue reading As Latest Yemen Crisis Eases, A Dangerous Moment Arises